Our leadership programmes

 Each of our programmes combines comprehensive support with expert training that addresses the specific issues experienced in your school.

-They include one-to-one guidance alongside collaborative working and network building, and can be completed online when and where suits you.
+They include one-to-one guidance alongside collaborative working and network building, and can be completed online when and where it suits you.

 Middle Leader Programme (NPQML)